transmission/transmission/docs/Editing-Configuration-Files.md

 Note: The client _should_ be closed before making changes, otherwise settings will be reverted to it's previous state.

-Some of Transmission's behavior can also be customized via EnvironmentVariables.
+Some of Transmission's behavior can also be customized via environment variables.

 # GTK / Daemon / CLI